- Alumni & Donors

 The fact that representative democracy is weakening in multiple ways and for multiple reasons is beyond doubt.
 Political participation is changing and exposing fractures and inequalities.
 The lines between those included in and those excluded from the political system are shifting.
 Voting patterns show forms of rejection of the traditional elites or their choices.
 The procedural framework of representative democracy is also changing.
 The reversion to an illiberal form of democracy, reduced to electoral choices, seems to be less and less confined to a few isolated cases in Eastern Europe.
 In addition, the cooperation between states within the framework of regional integration, in particular the EU, is challenging the mechanisms of accountability, but also – more simply – of political choice.

-Over the next five years, and in synergy with the research questions in the previous axes, this axis of CEE’s scientific project will develop in three directions: 1) the political effects of social inequalities and, in particular, the question of the representation and participation of minority groups; 2) the issue of the responsiveness of European governments; 3) changing divides in Europe.
+Over the next five years, and in synergy with the research questions in the previous axes, this axis of CEE’s scientific project will develop in three directions: 1) the political effects of social inequalities and, in particular, the question of the representation and participation of minority groups; 2) the quality and functioning of democracy; 3) changing divides in Europe.

 1) Inequalities, minorities and politics